TadavomnisT/Free_Books-Documents/An_introduction_to_computer_cryptography_EN/An_introduction_to_computer_cryptography_EN.md

 3.4 DES?

+3.5 One Time Pad

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 Chapter 4: What is Asymmetric Cryptography?

-3.1 What is asymmetric cryptography and why it’s needed?
+4.1 What is asymmetric cryptography and why it’s needed?

-3.2 Diffie-Hellman
+4.2 Diffie-Hellman

-3.3 RSA?
+4.3 RSA?

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 **Chapter 5: Cryptographic hash**

-3.1 What is a Cryptographic hash?
+5.1 What is a Cryptographic hash?

-3.2 MD5
+5.2 MD5

-3.3 SHA
+5.3 SHA

-3.4 One Time Pad

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_